Vaishnavi-Kamboj/Hirst-Painting/README.md

 💡 Features

-Generates a 10x10 grid of colorful dots.
+Generates a 10x10 grid of colorful dots

-Each dot’s color is randomly chosen from a predefined color palette.
+Each dot’s color is randomly chosen from a predefined color palette

-Makes use of the Turtle module for graphics and Random for color variation.
+Uses the Turtle module for graphics and Random for color variation

-Visually appealing output that changes with every run.
+Visually appealing output that changes with every run

 🧠 Concepts Covered